Dejvino/https-multiplexer/README.md

 Start the application at command line with 'sudo python port-forward.py' and stop the application by keying in &lt;ctrl-c&gt;.

-Error messages are stored in file 'error.log'.
+Error messages are stored in file 'error.multiplexer.log'.